 Normal blood pressure levels are 120 mmHg/80 mmHg or lower.
 At risk levels are 120-139 mmHg/80-89 mmHg.
 Readings of 140 mmHg/90 mmHg or higher are defined as high blood pressure.

-Here are five other things you should know about high blood pressure.
+Here are six other things you should know about high blood pressure.

 High blood pressure can be the first indication of a serious underlying condition.
 When a patient comes in with high blood pressure, doctors will check their urine and kidney function; do an electrocardiogram to check the size of the heart; and look for lung changes.